-Hello, my name is Austin.
-I am a freshman on the pre-medicine track, currently majoring in Biological Sciences with a minor in Psychology at the University of Illinois At Chicago Honors College.
+Hey!
+My name is Austin and I am a medical student at the University of Illinois.
+I graduated college with a major in Biological Sciences with a minor in Psychology at the University of Illinois At Chicago Honors College.
 As a part of Varsity Tutors, I look forward to helping students reach their goals and to work together with a variety of people.
-Outside of tutoring, I am a Health Educator for Peer Health Exchange, a part of the Social Committee for the Society of Future Physicians, a member of the Chicago Navigators Christian Ministry, and a volunteer for the non-profit organization Students Performing Acts of Random Kindness (S.P.A.R.K.).
-In my free time, I enjoy playing sports (Cross Country, Basketball, and Track) and having the company of my friends.
+Outside of tutoring, I enjoy playing all sports and hanging out with friends!

 Education & Certification